Crimsonsurf07/Regex-Tuorial-HexValues/gist-template.md

-# Title
-Regex Tutorial: Matching an HTML Tag
+## Regex Tutorial: Matching an HTML Tag

 Regex have a multitidue of use cases including `parsing strings` by converting data to alternate formats and the ability to utilize `web scraping`.